lukaszmojek/lukaszmojek/README.md

 ### Tech stack
 #### I know those ...

-*I tend to rely on latest versions*
+*With a disclaimer, that I tend to rely on latest versions and try to use new features where it is possible*

 ##### Backend